 Hyundai Sonata owners have reported 63 problems related to automatic transmission (under the power train category).

-The VIN of this Sonata is 5NPEC4AC5C_.
-The vehicle involved is 2012 Hyundai Sonata.
+The contact owns 2012 Hyundai Sonata.
 The contact stated that the vehicle rolled away when the vehicle was turned off.
 The contact turned the vehicle off by the push to start button and did not realize that he never put the vehicle in park.
 The contact exited the vehicle and the vehicle began to roll down a hill.
 The contact was able to re enter the vehicle and managed to stop it without crashing into anything.
 The vehicle was not taken to a dealer for inspection.
 The vehicle was not repaired.
 The manufacturer was not notified.
 The failure mileage was 8,000. . .
 Updated 12/14/12.
-This automatic transmission issue occurred Tuesday, October 30, 2012.

 See all problems of the 2012 Hyundai Sonata.

 subject: Hyundai Sonata 2011

 thank you for contacting Hyundai motor America.
 We appreciate the opportunity to assist you, but we apologize for the circumstances that prompted your contact.
 We would like to refer you to your servicing dealership for the diagnosis of your battery concern prior to any decisions being made about a buyback situation.
 We apologize for any inconvenience this may cause you but we need additional information regarding your situation to review your case further.
 Once you have contacted your dealership for the repair details, please contact us with the dealership contact information that includes who is working with you and what they are offering to do to address your concerns.
 We have documented your comments.
 Your case number 4751061 can be referenced if we can provide further assistance.
 Thank you for contacting Hyundai motor America.
 Consumeraffairs@hmausa.
 Com